-The Community Development Department consists of the Office of the Director/Community Development and Housing, Land Planning Services Division, Neighborhood Improvement Services, and Building Inspection Services Division.
+The Community Development Department consists of the Planning Division, Building Inspection Services Division, Code Enforcement Division, Environmental Services function, and CDBG/Housing function.

 The Community Development Department is responsible for managing development in the best interests of the City by applying regulations and standards that make our City a better place in which to live, work, and play.
 It is through the efforts of these Divisions that the “quality of life” goals of the City take shape and are implemented.
 The quality of development, be it commercial, residential, or employment uses, determines in part the community’s image and satisfaction of its residents.